The Most Expensive State For Long Term Care Costs Goes To...

 As Jigsaw would say ...
 Let’s play a game!

 Guess which state has the highest average cost of long term care in the continental United States?
 Where does it cost the most to grow old?

 New York?
 Wrong again.

 Ding ding ding!
 That’s it.
 Tell them what they’ve won Bob!
 It’s a lifetime of saving so that you don’t run out of money and end up on the street!
 Enjoy your golden years in a swanky private-pay long term care, at least for a few months until you run out of dough, and then it’s off to a Medicaid facility where hopefully you don’t die of boredom and bedsores!

-There’s a good article on the subject at ThinkAdvisor, that gives some of the details.
-And counts down the 15 most expensive states.
+There’s a good article on the subject at ThinkAdvisor, that gives some of the details and counts down the 15 most expensive states.
 I cringed when I got to the top 5 and still hadn’t seen Massachusetts.
-The actual comparison chart for the states is here.

 According to the Genworth research and article, there is a rising demand for in-home care, and they blame a “'perfect storm' of these factors: